-Applicant's admissions and his CBRs establish two disqualifying conditions under this guideline: AG \P 19(a) ("inability or unwillingness to satisfy debts") and AG \P 19(c) ("a history of not meeting financial obligations").
+Applicant's credit bureau reports are sufficient to establish two disqualifying conditions under this guideline: AG \P 19(a) ("inability or unwillingness to satisfy debts") and AG \P 19(c) ("a history of not meeting financial obligations").
 The following mitigating conditions under this guideline are potentially applicable:

-- AG ¶ 20(a): the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - AG ¶ 20(b): the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce or separation), and the individual acted responsibly under the circumstances; - AG ¶ 20(c): the person has received or is receiving counseling for the problem and/or there are clear indications that the problem is being resolved or is under control; - AG \P 20(d): the individual initiated a good-faith effort to repay overdue creditors or otherwise resolve debts; and - AG ¶ 20(e): the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue. - AG ¶¶ 20(a), 20(b), 20(c), and 20(e) are not established.
-Applicant's debts are numerous and recent.
-He submitted no evidence of the circumstances under which they became delinquent and no evidence of financial counseling.
-He has not disputed any of the debts alleged in the SOR.
-AG \P 20(d) is established for the three medical debts alleged in SOR $\P\P$ 1.a-1.c, but not for the medical debt and the time-share debt alleged in SOR $\P\P$ 1.d and 1.e.
+AG ¶ 20(a): the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;

+AG \P 20(b): the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce or separation), and the individual acted responsibly under the circumstances;

+AG \P 20(c): the person has received or is receiving counseling for the problem and/or there are clear indications that the problem is being resolved or is under control;

+AG \P 20(d): the individual initiated a good-faith effort to repay overdue creditors or otherwise resolve debts; and

+AG ¶ 20(e): the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue.

+None of the above mitigating conditions are established.
+Applicant's delinquent debts are numerous and recent.
+He provided no documentary evidence of his financial situation or the circumstances in which he incurred his delinquent debts.
+He asserted that two debts were not his, but he provided no information regarding the basis for his assertion.
+He provided no documentary evidence of payments or payment agreements.
+When an applicant asserts that a debt is resolved, he or she is expected to provide documentary evidence to support that assertion.
+See ISCR Case No. 15-03363 at 2 (App.
+Bd.
+Oct.
+19, 2016).
+Applicant apparently does not understand that a charged-off debt is not cancelled or otherwise resolved.

+The FORM included Department Counsel's comments specifically pointing out Applicant's lack of explanation for his financial problems and lack of documentary evidence to support his answer to the SOR.
+Applicant did not avail himself of the opportunity to remedy the shortcomings in his answer, because he failed to respond to the FORM.